Please note: Currently there are no units available but you can register your interest by sending us an email.

 The homes provide much needed affordable family homes with gardens for local residents – that will remain affordable and can only be sold on to those who meet strict criteria.
 The homes cannot be sublet or be used as second homes.

-First priority for the ownership of these homes was given to people from Boscombe (living in Boscombe East or Boscombe West wards), then to people from surrounding wards, then those in the rest of Bournemouth and finally opened out to Dorset residents.
+First priority for the ownership of these homes is given to people from Boscombe (living in Boscombe East or Boscombe West wards), then to people from surrounding wards, then those in the rest of Bournemouth and finally opened out to Dorset residents.
 There was sufficient take up from the Boscombe and surrounding area.
 In a survey of Boscombe residents 32% said there should be an increase of affordable, decent housing.

 A significant proportion of the site is for training/supporting and nurturing local creative businesses.
-The Old School House is the creative hub that is adding to the cultural life of Boscombe and is enabling job creation and stimulating regeneration.
+The Old School House Boscombe is the creative hub that is adding to the cultural life of Boscombe and is enabling job creation and stimulating regeneration.
 The listed elements of a former school building on the site have been restored and this building is now starting to buzz with the presence of small businesses using its facilities.

-There is a communal orchard that has been planted and growing space for residents of Gladstone Mews to grow their own fruit and vegetables and to add to their sense of community.
+There is a communal orchard that has been planted and a growing space for residents of Gladstone Mews to grow their own fruit and vegetables and to add to their sense of community.